 Providing long-term customer relationshipCustomers are the primary resource and the driving force behind any business.
 That's why keeping a customer has great economic value.

 Leads can be pushed to new levels with the help of IoT-connected devices.
 But that won’t be of much help if there isn’t a robust CRM platform for that information to go into.
-Collecting your prospects’ data and organizing it into your CRM allows your salesperson to connect to the prospect, then when the prospect becomes a customer, that data can be passed to customer service, ushering in the groundwork for long-term customer service.
+Collecting your prospects’ data and organizing it into a CRM like Keap allows your salesperson to connect to the prospect, then when the prospect becomes a customer, that data can be passed to customer service, ushering in the groundwork for long-term customer service.

 Does e-commerce go with IoT?